desimaniac/docs/enable_igpu_on_hetzner.md

    ```shell
    sudo ansible-playbook cloudbox.yml --tags update-plex
    ```

+   Note: This step essential because it adds `/dev/dri` as a device to the Plex container.

 3. Enable HW Acceleration in Plex: Settings -> Server -> Transcoder -> enable `Use hardware acceleration when available`.